Sugar Cane (1786 ship): Career

 The vessels separated at some point, and Sugar Cane went on to discover some islands in the Caroline archipelago.
 The islands were the Pingelap (6°13′5″N 160°42′10″E) atoll, now part of Pohnpei State of the Federated States of Micronesia.

 Sugar Cane left Calcutta on 15 May 1794.
 She reached Madras on 29 June, the Cape on 4 October, St Helena on 25 October, Crookhaven on 25 December, and Kinsale on 31 January.
 She arrived at the Downs on 27 February.

 On 18 July 1795, John Marman received a letter of marque for Sugar Cane.
 The letter of marque authorized Sugar Cane to engage in offensive action against French shipping should the opportunity arise.
 Lloyd's Register for 1795 shows her master changing from Musgrave to "J. Manning". and her trade changing to London-Africa.

-Marman sailed Sugar Cane from London on 29 July 1795, bound for he Gold Coast.
-She arrived at Cape Coast Castle on 21 September.
-She gathered her slaves there and arrived 5 January 1796 at Montevideo, in the Rio de la Plata with 228.
+Marman sailed Sugar Cane from London on 29 July 1795, bound for the Gold Coast.
+In 1795, 79 vessels sailed from English ports to Africa to transport enslaved people; 14 sailed from London.

+Sugar Cane arrived at Cape Coast Castle on 21 September.
+She acquired captives there and arrived 5 January 1796 at Montevideo, in the Rio de la Plata with 228.
 She arrived back at London on 10 June.

 Marman received a second letter of marque on 1 July 1796.
-Sugar Cane, with Marman, master, then sailed to the Gold Coast again to gather slaves.
-She arrived at Cape Coast Castle on 30 September.
+Sugar Cane, with Marman, master, sailed from London on 4 August to the Gold Coast again to acquire captives.
+In 1796, 103 vessels sailed from English ports to acquire captives from Africa and to transport them to the Americas.
+Eight of these vessels sailed from London.
+Sugar Cane arrived at Cape Coast Castle on 30 September.

 On her way, Sugar Cane recaptured Harlequin, which the French had captured as she was sailing from Liverpool to Africa.
 Sugar Cane sent Harlequin into Cape Coast.
 Shortly thereafter, the French captured Sugar Cane as she was sailing from Africa to Barbadoes.

+In 1797, 40 British vessels on voyages to transport enslaved people were lost.
+Thirteen were lost in the Middle Passage, sailing between Africa and the West Indies.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.